influxdata/flux/docs/SPEC.md

     builtin filter : (<-tables: [T], fn: (r: T) => bool) => [T]

+### Type expressions

+Type expressions as defined above describe the type of values.
+Every value have has a known type, its type can be described using type expressions.
+The available types are defined in the [Types](#Types) section.

+Here are a set of examples showing various values and their corresponding type using type expressions.

+    // A floating point value
+    1.5 // float

+    // A string value
+    "this is a string"  // string

+    // A boolean value
+    false // bool

+    // A record with three properties all of which are integers {x: 1, y: 2, z: 4} // {x: int, y: int, z: int}

+    // A record with three properties with different types {x: 1, y: true, z: 5.6} // {x: int, y: bool, z: float}

+    // A function that takes an integer and returns an integer (x) => x + 1 // (x: int) => int

+    // A function that takes two values of the same type where that type must be Addable.
+    (a, b) => a + b // (a:A, b: A) => A where A: Addable

+    // A function that takes two values of any type and returns a record containing those values (n, m) => {x: n, y: m} // (n: A, m: B) => {x: A, y: B}

+    // A function that takes a record and returns a new records with additional properties (r) => ({r with z: 0}) // (r: A) => {A with z: int} where A: Record

+    // A function that takes a record with a name property and returns it (r) => r.name // (r: {A with name: B}) => B where A: Record

+    // A function that takes a record that has at least the status property which is an int and the function returns a boolean value.
+    (r) => r.status == 400 // (r: {A with status: int}) => bool where A: Record

 ### Date/Time constants

 #### Days of the week